 So be brave – make a decision and help, as there’s usually only a few minutes to provide first aid.

-André Roggli works as the interim head of "Education and Volunteer Management" at the Swiss Samaritans – a rescue organisation of the Swiss Red Cross.
+André Roggli works as the interim head of «Education and Volunteer Management» at the Samaritans Switzerland – a rescue organisation of the Swiss Red Cross.
 In his position as a first aid training expert, he trains lay people from a wide variety of backgrounds.
 He regularly provides first aid services in organisations and at events.
 André Roggli gave the editorial team advice and input for this article.